-Anthem has a number of plans specifically designed for federal employees, retired federal employees, and their family members.
+They offer a number of plans specifically designed for federal employees, retired federal employees, and their family members.
 Anthem Blue Cross and Blue Shield (BCBS) covers them under the Federal Employees Health Benefits (FEHB) Program.
 This program offers coverage through Blue Cross and Blue Shield’s 36 participating companies, making it easy and affordable for federal employees, retirees, and family members to get insured.
-Anthem federal insurance comes in the form of 3 main plans:
+Their federal insurance comes in the form of 3 main plans:

 - Standard.
 The standard plan provides policyholders with access to both in-network and out-of-network providers.
 Policyholders also pay a very low deductible.